-The Wisconsin DOC's Division of Adult Institutions offers six primary program areas to inmates: Anger Management, Substance Abuse, Cognitive Behavioral Program, Domestic Violence, Career Technical Education/Vocational and Sex Offender Treatment. https://doc.wi.gov/Pages/AboutDOC/ AdultInstitutions/PrimaryTreatmentPrograms.aspx.
+The Wisconsin DOC's Division of Adult Institutions offers six primary program areas to inmates: Anger Management, Substance Abuse, Cognitive Behavioral Program, Domestic Violence, Career Technical Education/Vocational and Sex Offender Treatment. https://doc.wi.gov/Pages/AboutDOC/AdultInstitutions/PrimaryTreat mentPrograms.aspx.
 Successful completion of such programs assists inmates to continue their rehabilitation in furtherance of successful reintegration into the community upon release.
 Id.
-Inmates are screened for program successful reintegration into the community upon release.
-Id.
-Inmates are screened for program successful reintegration into the community upon release.
-Id.
 Inmates are screened for program suitability using various screening tools and assessments, including the COMPAS risk and needs assessment.
 Id.
-Inmates are screened for program suitability using various screening tools and assessments, including the COMPAS risk and needs assessment.
+The DOC utilizes evidence-based practices, supported by the Office of Program Services and in coordination with the DOC Reentry Unit.
 Id.
-Inmates are screened for program suitability using various screening tools and assessments, including the COMPAS risk and needs assessment. https://doc.wi.gov/Pages/AboutDOC/ admission, through their confinement period, and continued through reentry and supervision in the community after release.
+This oversight promotes public safety and offender success from the point of admission, through their confinement period, and continued through reentry and supervision in the community after release.
 Id.